A. Scope: This policy applies to all student events and student organization-sponsored events at which alcoholic beverages are served.

 f.
 Must display notice at all entrances stating “Private Function.
 Members and invited guests only.”

 g.
-May share responsibility with their organization and possibly face student conduct action and/or legal penalties for violating the provisions of this policy and/or the laws of the Commonwealth.
+May share responsibility with their organization and possibly face student conduct charges and/or legal penalties for violating the provisions of this policy and/or the laws of the Commonwealth.

-9. Event Termination: Events that fail to comply with the College’s Alcohol Beverage Policy or state law or with generally accepted rules of safety may be terminated by a member of the Student Affairs staff, law enforcement officers, including agents of the Virginia Alcoholic Beverage Control, or an appropriate fire or safety officer (depending on the circumstances).
+8. Event Termination: Events that fail to comply with the university’s Alcohol Beverage Policy or state law or with generally accepted rules of safety may be terminated by a member of the Student Affairs staff, law enforcement officers, including agents of the Virginia Alcoholic Beverage Control, or an appropriate fire or safety officer (depending on the circumstances).

 a.
 All private events must have a guest list.
 Guests are defined as those individuals who are known to the host(s) of the function and have previously been identified as invited guests to the function.